TechAriel/fabric-data-engineer-DP700/README.md

   Implemented a data ingestion pipeline that copies external data into OneLake and processes it using an Apache Spark notebook before loading it into   a Lakehouse Delta table.

+  - **03 – Spark DataFrame Analysis in Fabric:**

+  Used PySpark notebooks to ingest, transform, and analyze lakehouse data with DataFrames, Delta tables, and visualisations.

 ---
 ## Skills Demonstrated